broadinstitute/str-truth-set/README.md

 ---
 ### Creating the truth set

-After cloning this repo, run:
+After cloning this repo, see:
 ```
 ./run_all_steps.sh
 ```